nawalsinghfartiyal-creator/Restaurant-Ratings/README.md

 ## ⚙️ Deployment

-The model is deployed using **Streamlit**, allowing users to interactively input restaurant features and receive predicted ratings in real time
+The model is deployed using **Streamlit**, allowing users to interactively input restaurant features and receive predicted ratings in real time.